mrwatson-de/mrwatson-de/faq.md

 You can help MrWatson help us all to have better tools!

-- ▶️ use the tools
+- ▶️ Use the tools
-- 📣 shout about it!
+- 📣 Shout about it!
-  - share / promote the tools
+  - Share / promote the tools
-  - share your experiences and enthusiasm
+  - Share your experiences and enthusiasm
     - with your friends, colleagues, boss, other FileMaker developers, with Claris even!
-  - share IRL / on social media / on twitter / on TV (:D)
+  - Share IRL / on social media / on twitter / on TV (:D)
-- 🗣 join the discussion
+- 🗣 Join the discussion
   - [fmWorkMate discussions](https://github.com/mrwatson-de/fmWorkMate/discussions)
-- 🚦give feedback
+- 🚦Give feedback
-  - on the repository's issues tab you can post bugs, ideas, wishes and questions
+  - On the repository's issues tab you can post bugs, ideas, wishes and questions
-  - [drop me a line][drop me a line]
+  - [Drop me a line][Drop me a line]
-- 📖 help document
+- 📖 Help document
   - If you have used a tool successfully, please feel free to submit documentation or publish a screen video
   - If you are good at writing documentation, please do!
-- 📲 contribute code
+- 📲 Contribute code
-  - see below
+  - See below
-- 💰donate funds
+- 💰Donate funds
   - MrWatson's tools are free
   - The tools are however not without development and running costs
   - So, every donation is extremly welcome, and fantastic for morale! :D
   - [Donate here](https://fmworkmate.com/donate)
-- ⏱ donate time
+- ⏱ Donate time
   - Want to help in some other way?
-  - [drop me a line][drop me a line]
+  - [Drop me a line][Drop me a line]

 ## Using Git / GitHub Desktop to contribute...